 3. Whisk vigorously over a medium heat until the cream thickens.
 Take off the heat then pour over half of this hot cream on to the chocolate.
 Stir until the chocolate melts, add Kirsch (if using), the gelatine (squeezed of any excess water) and then whisk in the rest of the hot cream.

-4. Transfer to 8 mini serving dishes (or 4 if you’re greedy like us), decorate with fresh dark cherries and/or Griottine cherries soaked in Kirsch and a scoosh of Chantilly cream*.
+4. Transfer to 8 mini serving dishes (or 4 if you’re greedy like us), cool and chill for at least an hour.
+Decorate with fresh dark cherries and/or Griottine cherries soaked in Kirsch and a scoosh of Chantilly cream*.
 (Or why not roast cherries with a splash of Kirsch as Jamie Schler does at Life’s a Feast?)

 * If you have a siphon, fill it up half way with chilled cream (no less than 30% fat) and splash in a couple of tablespoons of Kirsch or cherry syrup, fit with the gas canister, shake and chill for a few minutes.
 Instant, homemade lighter-than-light cream!